Marine Mammals and Predators in Costa Rica

 • Snacks: Each breakfast and dinner will be accompanied by amazing fresh, local fruit juice.
 The local grocery store is always well stocked with ice cream at our request; the local brand Dos Pinos is very good.
 You will have the opportunity to buy snacks during the day.

-• Beverages: We keep a container of filtered water exclusively for the use of participants.
+• Beverages: We keep a container of filtered water exclusively for participants.
 We refill the bottle regularly.
 We encourage constant hydration and water consumption.
 You’ll sweat a lot even when not exerting yourself, so it’s a good idea to replenish essential electrolytes by drinking a sports drink (e.g., Gatorade) at least once a day.

 SPECIAL DIETARY REQUIREMENTS

-Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, or other food allergies, vegetarian or vegan diets) as soon as possible, and note them in the space provided on your volunteer forms.
+Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, other food allergies, vegetarian, or vegan diets) as soon as possible and note them in the space on your volunteer forms.

 Project Conditions

-The information that follows is as accurate as possible, but please keep in mind that conditions may change.
+The following information is as accurate as possible, but please keep in mind that conditions may change.

 The camp is on flat terrain, but any hikes (optional) will likely be in hilly areas.
 The site is about 10 meters above sea level.